dr-rodriguez/rpg-character-maker/README.md

 # Ollama RPG Character Maker

 A proof-of-concept python program that calls Ollama to generate characters suitable for a TTRPG.

+Ollama allows you to run LLM models locally.
+For more information, and to download other models, go to https://ollama.com/

 ## Windows and Conda